 For most subsurface-injection operations wherein the rate of injection cannot be closely regulated, a record of the specific capacity of the recharge well probably is the simplest and most useful single tool for detecting and evaluating clogging and for determining the effectiveness of redevelopment of the well.
 However, if water levels in the injection well fluctuate widely in response to extraneous influences, such as barometric-pressure changes or pumping from nearby wells, the specific-capacity data may not provide adequate warning of incipient clogging.
 In such cases, a separate observation well adjacent to the injection well and tapping the injection zone may be needed to provide reference water levels.
-Levels in the two wells would respond almost identically to boundary affects and extraneous causes and, for a specific injection rate, the hydraulic gradient between the two wells would of the aquifer material between it and the nearby observation well would result in a steepening of the hydraulic gradient and an increase in the difference between water levels in the two walls.
+Levels in the two wells would respond almost identically to boundary affects and extraneous causes and, for a specific injection rate, the hydraulic gradient between the two wells would be virtually constant.
+However, any clogging of the injection well or of the aquifer material between it and the nearby observation well would result in a steepening of the hydraulic gradient and an increase in the difference between water levels in the two walls.